CARMAN R. MCNARY, Q.C., ICD.D. (Chair)

 CHRIS BRUCE, FICB, MBA, ICD.D.

-Chris recently retired from his role as a Vice President at Scotiabank after a 36 year career.
-He is currently Treasurer of the Board of the 2001 World Athletics Foundation, and recently joined the Board of Habitat for Humanity Edmonton.
+Chris retired from his career as a Vice President at Scotiabank in early 2016 after a 36 year career.
+In addition to his role with Edmonton Screen Industries Office Society, he is currently Vice-Chair of the Board of the Habitat for Humanity Edmonton, and Treasurer of the Board of the 2001 World Athletics Foundation.
 His past board governance experience includes: Secretary of the Board of the Edmonton Eskimos Football Club, member of the Board of the Edmonton Chamber of Commerce, and of the Edmonton Oilers Community Foundation.
-Chris and his wife Michelle Pollard share 5 children and 5 granddaughters who all live in the Edmonton area.
+Chris and his wife Michelle share 5 children and 5 granddaughters who all live in the Edmonton area.

 JOHN MCGOWAN, ICD.D.

 John began his leadership career as County Manager for the County of Grande Prairie.
 From Grande Prairie he moved to Alberta Municipal Affairs as Deputy Director and later Executive Director of the Municipal Services Branch.
 During his provincial career he was Assistant Deputy Minister in both the Improvement Districts Administration and Local Government Services before assuming the role of Deputy Minister of Municipal Affairs.
 John then moved to CEO of AUMA/AMSC, John had a lead the major restructuring of AUMA in a strong voice for Urban municipalities and the building of a significant shared services corporation to support municipalities.
 John retired from AUMA in 2015 but continues to help governments through his consulting company McGowan and Associates and through appointments to several Boards and Committees.